-Eligibility for post-tenure review will be determined by the university based on two sets of faculty: those who have been employed for five full years as a tenured faculty member, and,

-- during the first five years of implementation only, 20% of those faculty who have been in a tenured position for longer than five years. - Faculty members who are in administrative roles are not eligible for post-tenure review. - ➤ Like annual evaluations, post-tenure reviews are based on the faculty member's assignment of responsibilities as well as relevant material from the personnel file, including any disciplinary actions. - Possible outcomes of post-tenure review, depending on the rating determined by the Provost, include: a monetary reward, a Performance Improvement Plan, or a proposed termination.
+- Eligibility for post-tenure review will be determined by the following parameters: - All Eligible Faculty Members who were tenured, hired with tenure on appointment, promoted to Full Professor with an effective date of Fall 2020 will participate in posttenure review in Spring 2025. - o 20% of Eligible Faculty Members who were tenured (including those hired with tenure on appointment) or promoted to Full Professor prior to Fall 2019 and who have not participated in PTR will be selected randomly with one exception, faculty who were eligible for SPI in 2024 or 2025 are offered the opportunity to volunteer to participate in PTR 2025. - Faculty members who are in administrative roles are not eligible for post-tenure review. - Like annual evaluations, post-tenure reviews are based on the faculty member's assignment of responsibilities as well as relevant material from the personnel file, including any disciplinary actions. - Possible outcomes of post-tenure review, depending on the rating determined by the Provost, include: a monetary reward, a Performance Improvement Plan, or a proposed termination.